 ►Days 5 & 6: Serengeti to Ndutu

 At breakfast you will be talking about all the wildlife sounds you heard in the night!
 Was that lion?
 Did I hear a hyena?

 Over the next two days, we will continue to explore the Serengeti and follow the migration from our base camp.
 This extra time in the Serengeti will allow you to become acclimated to the sights, sounds, and rhythms of safari life.
 These days are full of adventure as we explore the endless plains and let nature provide the show.

 – Dinner and overnight at Mbugani Camp for 2 nights.
 (BLD)

 ►Day 7: In the Footsteps of Leaky & Introduction to the Maasai

 After breakfast, we embark on another game drive in Ndutu passing through Olduvai Gorge, one of the most important paleoanthropological sites in the world.
 This place was made famous by Louis Leaky and has given the scientific community valuable understanding of early human evolution.
 Our discovery into anthropology will continue with a visit to a Maasai Village.

-The Maasai are an indigenous African ethnic group of semi-nomadic people located northern Tanzania.
-Due to their distinctive customs, dress, and residence near the many game parks of East Africa, they are among the most well-known African ethnic groups internationally At the Maasai Village cultural experience, a member of the Maasai tribe will share traditional and culture of the Maasai through dancing, and storytelling, and other experience.
+The Maasai are an indigenous African ethnic group of semi-nomadic people located in northern Tanzania.
+Due to their distinctive customs, dress, and residence near the many game parks of East Africa, they are among the most well-known African ethnic groups internationally.
+At the Maasai Village cultural experience, a member of the Maasai tribe will share traditions and culture of the Maasai through dancing, and storytelling, and other experience.
 You will visit their home, school, and have an opportunity to buy handcrafts.– Dinner and overnight Lake Eyasi Safari Lodge.
 (BLD)

 ►Day 8: The Hadzabes and Datoga Cultural Experiences at Lake Eyasi